Ellen Thomas (scientist)

 Ellen Thomas (born 1950, Hengelo) is a Dutch-born environmental scientist and geologist specializing in marine micropaleontology and paleoceanography.
 She is the emerita Harold T Stearns Professor and the Smith Curator of Paleontology of the Joe Webb Peoples Museum of Natural History at Wesleyan University, and a senior research scientist at Yale University.

 Academic career and research

 Thomas attended the University of Utrecht (BSc, 1971; MSc 1975; and PhD, 1979).
 Thomas studies environmental and climate change over geologic timescales, specializing in the study of benthic foraminifera.
 Thomas was the first scientist to discover a mass extinction in benthic foraminifera close to the Paleocene-Eocene boundary, now recognized as a result of the climate event known as the Paleocene–Eocene Thermal Maximum, for which she received the 2012 Maurice Ewing medal of the American Geophysical Union and Ocean Naval Research.

-Thomas was editor-in-chief of the journal Paleoceanography and Paleoclimatology from 2015-2019, published by the American Geophysical Union.
+Thomas was editor-in-chief of the journal Paleoceanography and Paleoclimatology from 2015 to 2019, published by the American Geophysical Union.